Operation Dropshot

-At the time, the US nuclear arsenal was limited in size, based mostly in the United States, and depended on bombers for delivery.
-Dropshot included mission profiles that would have used 300 nuclear bombs and 29,000 high-explosive bombs on 200 targets in 100 cities and towns to wipe out 85 percent of the Soviet Union's industrial potential in a single stroke.
-Between 75 and 100 of the 300 nuclear weapons were targeted to destroy Soviet combat aircraft on the ground.
+In 1949, the American nuclear arsenal was small, based mostly in the continental United States, and depended upon bombers to deliver and drop atomic bombs on enemy targets.
+The plans of Operation Dropshot included mission profiles to deploy 300 nuclear bombs and 29,000 high-explosive bombs against 200 targets in 100 cities and towns throughout the USSR, in order to destroy approximately 85 percent of the industrial capabilities of the Soviet Union in a single strike; of the 300 nuclear weapons to be deployed, between 75 and 100 nuclear weapons were targeted to destroy the Soviet Union's combat aircraft on the ground.

-The scenario was devised prior to the development of intercontinental ballistic missiles and included the note that the plan would be invalidated if rocketry became a cheap and effective means of delivering nuclear weapons.
-The documents were later declassified and published as Dropshot: The American Plan for World War III Against the Soviet Union in 1957.
-Never approved, Dropshot was withdrawn in February 1951 and superseded by Reaper, a plan that anticipated a war in 1954.
+The scenario for Operation Dropshot was conceptualized before the successful development of the intercontinental ballistic missile (ICBM), and indicated that the war plans would become void when ICBMs became cost-effective means for delivering nuclear weapons.

+The military-plan documents for Operation Dropshot were declassified in 1977, and published in 1978 as the book Dropshot: The American Plan for World War III Against the Soviet Union in 1957.
+The Department of Defense did not approve Operation Dropshot, withdrawing it in February 1951.
+It was superseded by Reaper, a war plan anticipating a Soviet–American war in 1954.